CU-DBMI/pmc-crawler/README.md

 a PDF report of publications for the given authors within the start and end dates, and a CSV spreadsheet of the same information.

-*(Note that this is a fork of [CU-DBMI/smartsheet-notebooks](https://github.com/CU-DBMI/smartsheet-notebooks), but with significant changes.
-This repo is pruned down to just the PMC citation crawler from that repo and adds a few quality-of-life and documentation additions to make it easier for other people to use the crawler.)*
+*Note that this is a fork of [CU-DBMI/smartsheet-notebooks](https://github.com/CU-DBMI/smartsheet-notebooks), but with significant changes.
+This repo is pruned down to just the PMC citation crawler from that repo and adds a few quality-of-life and documentation additions to make it easier for other people to use the crawler.
+Credit goes to Steve Taylor (@staylorx) for the implementation; I (@falquaddoomi) made a few tweaks and containerized it.*

 ## Requirements